hunt-genes/SMED8020/Day3/README.md

 #### 2. Check your summary statistics to make sure they're ready for meta-analysis.

-A. Which genome build is used?
+2.1 Which genome build is used?

 The human reference genome has been updated over the years and variants are given different coordinates in different versions.
 The latest human reference genome GRCh38 was released from the Genome Reference Consortium on 17 December 2013.